StrongMind/culture/tech_sessions/mobbing.md

 # Mobbing

+Mob programming (informally mobbing) is a software development approach where the whole team works on the same thing, at the same time, in the same space, and at the same computer.
+This is similar to [pair programming](https://github.com/StrongMind/culture/blob/master/tech_sessions/pair_programming.md) where two people sit at the same computer and collaborate on the same code at the same time.
+With mob programming, the collaboration is extended to everyone on the team, while still using a single computer for writing the code and inputting it into the code base.

+*"The basic concept of mob programming is simple: the entire team works as a team together on one task at the time.
+That is: one team – one (active) keyboard – one screen (projector of course)" -- Marcus Hammarberg*

 Mobbing is a technique used in small teams to involve the whole team with problem solving.

 The style of Mobbing that I have witnessed to have the most success works like this :